k-gerner/Game-Pigeon-Solvers/gomoku/README.md

 ### Dueling AIs Mode
 Do you have your own Gomoku AI?
 Challenge mine!
 This program includes the ability for you to challenge it with a rival AI.
-To use this functionality, Include a command line argument `-d` or `-aiDuel` followed by the name of your Python file.
-For example, if your AI was located in `myAiFile.py`, you would run:
+To use this functionality, copy your AI strategy file to the `external/aiduel` directory, and include a command line argument `-d` or `-aiDuel` followed by the name of your Python file.
+For example, if your AI was located in `external/aiduel/myAiFile.py`, you would run:
 ```
 > python3 gomoku_client.py -d myAiFile
 ```